1204 Whiskey Rd, Suite B

 Devin Fulmer-Key - Breezy Hill Homeschool Academy

 Joshua Yates - Silver Bluff High School

 In addition to the $1,000 prize, the winners' schools will each receive $500 for classroom supplies and equipment.

-Jim Marra, CNTA Executive Director, said the quality of the nuclear-themed essays this year is promising.
+Mike Johnson, CNTA Director, said the quality of the nuclear-themed essays this year is promising.

-The contest was open to high school juniors or seniors in Aiken, Allendale, and Barnwell counties in South Carolina, and Burke, Columbia, and Richmond counties in Georgia; homeschool students; and students of CNTA member famillies.
-The winners, their families, and a teacher of the winner's choice will be honored at the upcoming Teller Lecture and Banquet to be held during Nuclear Science Week, October 16-20, 2017.
+The contest was open to high school juniors or seniors in Aiken, Allendale, Barnwell counties in South Carolina, and Burke, Columbia and Richmond counties in Georgia, as well as students of CNTA members.
+The winners, their families, and a teacher of the winner's choice will be honored at the upcoming Teller Lecture and Banquet to be held during Nuclear Science Week, October 17-21, 2016.

 Current junior and senior high school students in these counties, and current CNTA members' family regardless of their county of enrollment, were invited to submit a 1,000-1,500 word essay on one of the following topics: